Mar-Gra-creator/NISARA/README.md

 ## Installation

-**Requirements:** Anaconda installed on the target computer.
-An version of Anaconda can be downloaded from: https://www.anaconda.com/.
+**Requirements:** Anaconda installed on the computer.
+Anaconda can be downloaded from: https://www.anaconda.com/.

 ### From source using conda: